 Founded in 1903, the American Political Science Association is the leading professional organization for the study of political science and serves more than 13,000 members in more than 80 countries.
-With a range of programs and services for individuals, departments, and institutions, APSA brings together political scientists from all fields of inquiry, regions, and occupational endeavors within and outside academe to deepen our understanding of politics, democracy, and citizenship throughout the world.
+With a range of programs and service for individuals, departments, and institutions, APSA brings together political scientists from all fields of inquiry, regions and occupational endeavors within and outside academe to deepen our understanding of politics, democracy, and citizenshi throughout the world.

 The APSA offers a range of resources for the media:

 APSA Experts Database

 The APSA Experts Database features political scientists available to speak to the media on a broad array of topics.
 Connecting with our experts is easy:

 Contact our Press Team

 Interested in finding an expert on a particular topic?
 Email us at [email protected]with your topic and deadline, and we’ll help you connect to the right source.

 In advance of key events and following major news developments, we also publish alerts to highlight the availability of our experts who can speak to the issues at hand.
 Get our alerts by following us on Twitter at @APSAtweets.